-Based on aerial surveys, historical harvest and vulnerability to harvest, biologists have set a maximum guideline harvest objective of three male goats or one female goat in the Clarence Kramer Zone and two male goats or one female goat in the Lisa Creek Zone.
-As of Monday, August 5, one female goat was harvested in the Clarence Kramer Zone and two male goats were harvested in the Lisa Creek Zone.
-Further mountain goat harvest in these zones would be detrimental to the long term conservation of the mountain goat population.
+Based on aerial surveys, historical harvest and vulnerability to harvest, biologists have set a maximum guideline harvest objective of two male goats or one female goat in the Bear Mountain Zone.
+As of Monday, August 12, one female goat and one male goat were harvested.
+Further mountain goat harvest in this zone would have negative effects to the long term conservation of this mountain goat subpopulation.
 Data from collared goats near Sitka documented that goats have high fidelity to small home ranges and are slow to recolonize vacant habitat.
 That finding combined with high localized harvest in more accessible areas lead managers to develop an updated management strategy for mountain goats on Baranof Island beginning with the 2017 season.
 Baranof Island was divided into 34 small hunt zones.
 Dividing Baranof Island into more zones allows biologists to manage at the subpopulation level, affording hunters more opportunities and reducing the possibility of localized overharvest.
 Under the previous management strategy, quotas were based on larger geographical areas, which sometimes included several subpopulations.
 The quota for a large zone could be reached after several goats were taken from a single access point.
 That resulted in the large area being closed while additional harvest opportunity remained in more remote portions of that larger zone.
 This new strategy of subdividing large zones is providing more opportunity for hunters by allowing more remote zones to stay open after zones with easier access close.
 A public hearing to discuss the 2019 Baranof Island mountain goat management strategy was held on July 25, 2019 in Sitka, Alaska.
 Members of the public who attended were supportive of conserving mountain goats on Baranof Island through closures guided by the management strategy.
 The 2019 strategy is similar to the 2018 strategy with distinct male and female guideline harvest levels by zone.
 Female harvest is more restrictive than male harvest when applied to the guideline harvest levels.
 As the guideline harvest levels in each of the zones are reached, those zones will be closed to mountain goat harvest.
 The remainder of Baranof Island will remain open for goat hunting unless closed by past or future special action.
 Future special actions may also be issued to reopen zones if it is determined that those subpopulations could withstand harvest.
 DISTRIBUTION: